-RIIM operates on the 868 MHz and 915 MHz frequency bands which offer much better range than the 2.4 GHz frequency band solutions.
+RIIM operates on the 868/915 MHz frequency bands which offer much better range than the 2.4 GHz frequency band solutions.

 RIIM provides unmatched reliability in data transmission success rates for Emergency Lighting networks thanks to the supported Time-Synchronized Channel Hopping and Adaptive Frequency Agility features.

 Time Synchronized Channel Hopping (TSCH) works by transmitting data packets at several frequencies and at different time slots in a synchronized schedule.
 If a data packet is lost, it will be re-sent on a different channel in the next available time slot.
 It is a channel hopping mode designed to make a mesh with less packet collisions and higher reliability.
 A TSCH network has proven to have a reliability of up to 99.99%.

-Adaptive Frequency Agility provides industry-leading low latency data throughput with minimal packet loss by taking the allowed duty cycle in Europe from 1% to around 40%!
-AFA takes works by scanning all channels and marking the ones which are often found to be noisy, then it drops those channels from the hopping list which ensures that the radio only uses the best channels with the least noise.
+Adaptive Frequency Agility (AFA) provides industry-leading low latency data throughput with minimal packet loss by taking the allowed duty cycle in Europe from 1% to around 40%!
+AFA works by scanning all channels and marking the ones which are often found to be noisy.
+Those channels are then dropped ensuring that the radio only uses the best channels with the least noise.

-The combination of these two features provides unmatched reliability which is essential in Emergency Lighting networks located in building complexes where the floors and walls are made of reinforced concrete and high levels of interference from other radio solutions are present.
+The combination of these two features provides unmatched reliability which is essential in emergency lighting networks located in building complexes where the floors and walls are made of reinforced concrete and high levels of interference from other radio solutions are present.
 Radio coverage planning is simplified significantly by good penetration in building material.
-Emergency lights mounted in hard-to-reach places like the corner of the building parking lot or other hard-to-reach places.
-In addition, localised sensors can identify where a hazard is located and use the emergency lights to reliably show the path to safety.
+Emergency lights mounted in hard-to-reach places like the corner of a building parking lot.
+In addition, localised sensors can identify a hazardous location and use emergency lights to reliably show the path to safety.

 Learn more about TSCH and Adaptive Frequency Agility in the application notes and demos below.

-RIIM provides efficient local control and maintenance of nodes through mist computing and two-way symmetrical communication, enabling Over-The-Air updates as well.
+RIIM provides efficient local control and maintenance of nodes through mist computing and two-way symmetrical communication.
+This combination enables Over-The-Air updates as well.